Arcblock Price Tops $0.12 on Top Exchanges (ABT)

-Arcblock (ABT) traded 0.5% lower against the dollar during the 1-day period ending at 21:00 PM ET on March 14th.
-One Arcblock coin can currently be bought for approximately $0.12 or 0.00000307 BTC on cryptocurrency exchanges.
-Arcblock has a total market cap of $11.80 million and approximately $1.06 million worth of Arcblock was traded on exchanges in the last 24 hours.
-Over the last seven days, Arcblock has traded down 1.2% against the dollar.
+Arcblock (ABT) traded down 0.3% against the U.S. dollar during the 1-day period ending at 13:00 PM Eastern on March 20th.
+Arcblock has a total market capitalization of $12.14 million and $1.53 million worth of Arcblock was traded on exchanges in the last 24 hours.
+One Arcblock coin can currently be purchased for about $0.12 or 0.00000297 BTC on popular exchanges.
+During the last week, Arcblock has traded 1.8% higher against the U.S. dollar.

 - Crypto.com Coin (CRO) traded 5% higher against the dollar and now trades at $0.41 or 0.00001075 BTC.